lorainelab/integrated-genome-browser/README.txt

 freehep-*.jar
-  Several files from the FreeHEP Vector Graphics library which allow the printing of EPS files.
+  Several files from the FreeHEP Vector Graphics library which allow the printing of files.
 (We may combine these into a single freehep.jar file.)

 myswing.jar